 Baldwin has twice been charged in Hutchins’ death.
 Prosecutors dismissed an earlier charge, then refiled it after receiving a new analysis of the revolver that Baldwin pointed at Hutchins.

-“Rust” armorer Hannah Gutierrez is serving an 18-month sentence on a conviction for involuntary manslaughter in the fatal shooting, as she appeals the jury verdict.
+“Rust” armorer Hannah Gutierrez is serving an 18-month sentence on a conviction for involuntary manslaughter in the fatal shooting as she appeals the jury verdict.

-Marlowe Sommer said that destruction of internal components of the firearm “is not highly prejudicial” to a fair trial.
+Marlowe Sommer said that the destruction of internal components of the firearm “is not highly prejudicial” to a fair trial.

 While Baldwin “contends that an unaltered firearm is critical to his case, other evidence concerning the functionality of the firearm on Oct.
 21, 2021, weighs against the defendant’s assertions,” the judge wrote.